Rufus31415/Simple-WebXR-Unity/README.md

 ---

 ## Simple hand tracking
 SimpleWebXR supports hand tracking.
 This example displays a sphere on each joint of the detected hands.
 The radius of this sphere is given by the device.
+It was tested on Hololens 2 and Oculus Quest.

+You need to set flags to enable hand tracking.
+In firefox reality, open setting panel and set ```dom.webxr.hands.enabled``` to true.
+In Oculus Browser, visit chrome://flags/ and enable #webxr-hands.

 LIVE DEMO : [▶️ https://rufus31415.github.io/sandbox/simple-webxr-hand/](https://rufus31415.github.io/sandbox/simple-webxr-hand/)

 <p align="center"><img src="https://raw.githubusercontent.com/Rufus31415/Simple-WebXR-Unity/master/images/hand-tracking.gif" height="150px"/></p>